-The Emergency Response Bureau provides operational and administrative support to Fire-Rescue, Special Operations, and EMS related functions of the department.
-Assistant Chief Justin Ball heads this bureau and is assisted by Executive Deputy Chief Charlie Salazar.
-Emergency Response is responsible for the day-to-day operations involving normal fire suppression and emergency first responder calls.
-Six (6) Field Deputy Chiefs help to facilitate the activities of 58 DFR Fire Stations and its members.
-Emergency Response personnel participate in other non-emergency activities that include; continuing education, skills proficiency training, officer enrichment programs, fire hydrant maintenance, and elementary school outreach programs.
-Special Operations is managed by Deputy Chief Delridge Williams and consists of specialty trained teams called upon during life or property compromising situations which are often high risk and require specialized skills.
-The various Specialty Teams within Special Operations utilize grant funding for certification in specialized disciplines, training opportunities and procurement of sophisticated equipment leveraged during rescues.
-These teams train consistently to meet the challenging physical and cognitive requirements necessary to efficiently conduct rescue operations involving suppression of Wildland fires encroaching on urban housing, handling Water Rescues of any type, mitigation of Hazardous Material involved incidents, Rescues that necessitate technical skills beyond normal operations, and aviation incidents by specialized trained ARFF teams.
-These teams occasionally respond outside the city to large scale incidents as required by the state and have also been called outside of the state during the 2018 California Wildfires.
+The Emergency Response Bureau provides operational and administrative support to Fire-Rescue, Special Operations, and EMS-related department functions.
+Interim Assistant Chief Scott Pacot heads this bureau and is assisted by Interim Executive Deputy Chief James Russ.
+Emergency Response is responsible for daily operations involving normal fire suppression and emergency first responder calls.
+Six (6) Field Deputy Chiefs help to facilitate the activities of 59 DFR Fire Stations and its members.
+Emergency Response personnel participate in other non-emergency activities, including continuing education, skills proficiency training, officer enrichment programs, fire hydrant maintenance, and elementary school outreach programs.
+Deputy Chief Cameron Creager manages Special Operations, which consists of specialty-trained teams called upon during life or property-compromising situations.
+These teams are often high-risk and require specialized skills.
+The various Specialty Teams within Special Operations utilize grant funding for certification in specialized disciplines, training opportunities, and procurement of sophisticated equipment leveraged during rescues.
+These teams train consistently to meet the challenging physical and cognitive requirements necessary to efficiently conduct rescue operations involving suppression of Wildland fires encroaching on urban housing, handling Water Rescues of any type, mitigation of Hazardous Material incidents, Rescues that necessitate technical skills beyond normal operations, and aviation incidents by specialized trained ARFF teams.
+These teams occasionally respond outside the city to large-scale incidents as the state requires.
+They were also called outside of the state during the recent California Wildfires.
 EMS operations and the high call volume associated with activities present significant challenges for this division as the department strategizes to keep pace with the increased demand for EMS services associated with a growing population.
-EMS related calls account for the majority of the department's response workload.
-Deputy Chief Tami Kayea collaborates with the fire department's Medical Director, Dr. Marshall Isaacs and the bureau chief's as well as other medical community stakeholders to strategically meet the city's day to day and long-term EMS needs.
+EMS-related calls account for the majority of the department's response workload.
+Deputy Chief Scott Clumpner collaborates with the fire department's Medical Director, Dr. Marshall Isaacs, the bureau chief, and other medical community stakeholders to strategically meet the city's day-to-day and long-term EMS needs.

 Emergency Response

 The Emergency Response Division provides the residents of Dallas with fire suppression and protection, emergency rescue capabilities, and emergency medical first responder services.
-Customer Service is our primary goal for the citizens of Dallas, to be obtained through providing safety, mitigating emergency situations, and reducing loss of any kind.
-To learn more about the resources, equipment, and stations available to provide those customer services see Learn more about Emergency Response.
+Customer service is our primary goal for the citizens of Dallas, which is to provide safety, mitigate emergency situations, and reduce loss of any kind.
+To learn more about the resources, equipment, and stations available to provide those customer services, click here: Learn more about Emergency Response.

 Special Operations

-The Special Operations Division consists of personnel that are certified firefighters and receive specialized training in HazMat, Swift Water, Wildland Urban Interface or Urban Search and Rescue.
-Through extensive training, these teams have prepared themselves to be deployed and engage in emergencies both locally and statewide.
-To learn more about their specific disciplines and capabilities that potentially impact our community and state see Learn more about Special Operations.
+The Special Operations Division comprises certified firefighters who receive specialized HazMat, Swift Water, Wildland Urban Interface, or Urban Search and Rescue training.
+Through extensive training, these teams have prepared themselves to be deployed and engage in local and statewide emergencies.
+To learn more about their specific disciplines and capabilities that potentially impact our community and state, see Learn more about Special Operations.

 {{contact.FirstName}} {{contact.Title}}